 National Planning Policy Framework (NPPF)

-Read section 9 of the slimmed down NPPF, understand the policy that should serve to protect Green Belt, NPPF clause 80 outlines its purpose.
+Read Section 13 of the updated and now reduced NPPF, understand the policy that should serve to protect Green Belt, NPPF clause 133 outlines its aim.

 Local planning authorities should ensure that substantial weight is given to any ‘harm’ to the Green Belt, and the applicant must prove ‘very special circumstances’ on which to build on Green Belt (see NPPF clauses 87, 88), be aware though that local councils can decide what are ‘very special circumstances’ – in our case incorrectly, and approved the application – however the GLA consequently determined ‘vsc’s had not in fact been proven correctly, and over ruled to refuse.